 - Add pan seared salmon to a charcuterie board

 Make sure to tag me @ZESTFULKITCHEN ON INSTAGRAM or comment below if you make this recipe!

 To pin this recipe and save it for later, you can click the button on any of the photos, or the red button on the side bar or below the recipe.
 Happy cooking!

 - 1 pound skin-on salmon fillet cut into 2 (8-ounce) fillets

 - 1 teaspoon kosher salt

 - 1 teaspoon ground pepper

-Cook salmon until fat begins to render and skin starts to brown, 6–7 minutes.
+- Cook salmon, without moving, until fat begins to render and skin starts to brown, 6–7 minutes.
 Flip, cook until flesh side starts to brown, 6–8 minutes more.
 Transfer to a plate and let cool.
-Remove skin and flake into 1-inch pieces.